 Research Gate Profile

-Laura Cabrera's interests focus on the ethical and societal implications of neurotechnology, in particular when this is used without a clear medical purpose.
-She has been working on projects that explore the attitudes of the general public toward pharmacological and novel neurosurgical interventions for the treatment of psychiatric disorders.
+Laura Cabrera's interests focus on the ethical and societal implications of neurotechnology and neuroscientific advances.
+She has been working on projects that explore the media coverage and the attitudes of the general public toward pharmacological and novel neurosurgical interventions for the treatment of psychiatric disorders.
 She has also worked on the public perceptions towards the use of different modalities of neuromodifiers for enhancement purposes, as well as their normative implications.